Bob Mattson

-Robert "Bob" Erwin Mattson (April 21, 1931 – June 29, 2023) was a competitive swimmer for North Carolina State and an ASCA Hall of Fame swim coach who founded Delaware's highly successful Wilmington Aquatic Club, serving forty years as coach from 1954 to 1994.
+Robert Erwin Mattson (April 21, 1931 – June 29, 2023) was an American competitive swimmer for North Carolina State and an ASCA Hall of Fame swim coach who founded Delaware's highly successful Wilmington Aquatic Club, serving forty years as coach from 1954 to 1994.

 Born in Philadelphia, Pennsylvania on April 21, 1931, to a struggling single mother, around age six he moved to Worcester, Massachusetts where he grew up.
 He swam at the Worcester Boys Club, and began attending prestigious Williston Academy Preparatory School in Easthampton, on a scholarship at age 13.
 He received All America honors for swimming in both High School and at Prep School.
 Soon Coach Willis Casey took notice of his swimming skills and gave him a swimming scholarship to North Carolina State University.

 North Carolina State

 He swam competitively for North Carolina State University from 1951 to 1955 under Coach Willis Casey, who never had a losing season, and had an exceptional NC State Swimming Dual Meet record of 189-23.